This blog may contain affiliate links. Read our disclosure policy for more info.

 Puerto Madryn is somewhat remote, located along the Atlantic coast of Argentina almost exactly between the cities of Buenos Aires and Rio Gallegos.

 There is a small airport in Puerto Madryn, but flights are not very common and only domestic.
-60 kilometers from Puerto Madryn is the town of Trelew where there is a larger international airport.
+60 kilometers (37 miles) from Puerto Madryn is the town of Trelew where there is a larger international airport.
 You can catch a bus from Trelew to Puerto Madryn.

 Bus travel is common in Argentina and very comfortable.
 In fact, this is what we did.
 We took a bus from Buenos Aires directly to Puerto Madryn.
 Then, we left Puerto Madryn on a bus to Rio Gallegos to continue our travels in Patagonia